 REQUEST FOR PROPOSALS

-RFP Number
+RFP Nu1819-01

 Disaster recovery services

-October , 2018
+October31, 2018

 Jackson County, Florida, and its Board of County Commissioners (“Jackson County”) invite qualified vendors to submit responses to its Request for Proposal (RFP) for Disaster Financial Recovery Services.
 The purpose of this RFP is to solicit competitive proposals from companies that provide Disaster Recovery Services.
 Jackson County reserves the right to award to one or more proposers whatever is in the best interest of Jackson County.
 Jackson County anticipates a contract for these services for a basic term of three (3) years with two 1-year extension options for services as needed.